serilog/serilog-sinks-map/README.md

 ```

 To keep no sinks open, i.e. close them immediately after processing each event, a `sinkMapCountLimit` of zero may be specified.

+### Configuration with `<appSettings>` and `appSettings.json`

+_Serilog.Sinks.Map_ is built around a mapping function, and as such, isn't able to be configured using XML or JSON configuration.